-Previously, a person with lupus was ineligible to donate blood.
-However, some blood banks may accept donations if the condition is inactive or a person is in remission and healthy at the time of donation.
+Some blood banks may accept donations if lupus is inactive or a person is in remission and healthy at the time of donation.
+People with lupus may also be able to donate plasma for research purposes.

 Lupus refers to a group of autoimmune conditions where the immune system mistakenly attacks many different body parts and organs.
 As it is an autoimmune condition, blood donation criteria previously listed lupus as a permanent deferral.
 This meant people with lupus were ineligible to donate blood.
 However, while guidelines remain vague, some blood banks may accept donations from people living with lupus.